matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 ***Tyk Developer Portal AWS S3 Access Key ID***

-In order to refer Tyk Developer Portal AWS S3 Access Key ID through Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called `DevPortalAwsAccessKeyId`.
+In order to refer to the Tyk Enterprise Developer Portal AWS S3 Access Key ID using a Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called
+`DevPortalAwsAccessKeyId`.

 {{< note success >}}